thinkle12/pyproteininference/README.md

 For Peptide Centric inference all peptides are assigned to all possible proteins.
 Each peptide is then assigned a protein group based on the mentioned possible protein map.
 For protein group naming, the possible proteins for the peptides in the group are concatenated to a list separated by a semi-colon.

 ![images/peptide_centric.jpeg](images/peptide_centric.jpeg)

+#### First Protein Notes

+For the First Protein inference method each peptide gets assigned to one protein only.
+The protein that gets assigned to each peptide is the first listed protein.
+This is typically the first protein listed in the fasta database file.

 ### Parsimony Dependancies
 Parsimony currently has potential external dependancies depending on the __lp_solver__ that is selected in the parameter file.